 When a gamer is investing in keyboards, he wouldn’t want keyboards that are low-quality craps, right?
 That is why we have come up with the list of the best gaming keyboards a gamer can get his hands on.
 Here they are.

-Best Gaming Keyboards for True Gamers
+List of Best Gaming Keyboards

 When it comes to gaming keyboards, very few can match up to this one.
 The TEC.BEAN Rainbow LED is nothing short of a masterpiece.
-Not only it is multi-functional, it is also affordable for the gamers who are on a tight budget.
+Not only it is multi-functional, but it is also affordable for gamers who are on a tight budget.
 It is anti-skid, waterproof and multiprogramming.

-Its backlighting offers rainbow themed background light for low light conditions or darkness.
+Its backlighting offers rainbow-themed background light for low light conditions or darkness.
 The brightness can be turned on or off according to the gamer’s convenience.
 It has 104 super responsive keys and 12 more multimedia keys which are shortcuts for controlling the game.
 This one does not require any drivers, unlike many other keyboards.
 It has a USB cable that can be used with Windows and MAC devices.

 The Corsair K95 PLATINUM is everything that the K70 and K95 Vengeance is not.
 It has Cherry MX Speed Silver switches, that has reduced the time and distance from the keys.
 It is the ultimate gaming keyboard for the ones who are ready to splurge on keyboards.
 Its actuation distance is just 1.2mm and has the fastest Cherry switch ever.